ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * Hardcode start and finish location
     * Can make the end location of the maze in the setting optional.
 * Solve feature doesn't work after loading a new game.
+* Inverse mode + random control
+    * Don't allow both to be on at the on at the same time.

 ## Completed Issue #: